 The most dominant families are Euphorbiaceae, Verbenaceae, Sterculiaceae, Moraceae, Tiliaceae, Rubiaceae, and Meliaceae.
 Dominant species at different habitats vary sharply in the plot: Boniodendron minus, Diospyros siderophylla, Memecylon scutellatum, Sinosideroxylon pedunculatum var. pubifolium, and Pistacia weinmannifolia are the dominant species around the mountain peaks; Excentrodendron tonkinense, Cephalomappa sinensis, Diplodiscus trichosperma, Cleistanthus sumatranus, Sterculia monosperma, and Vitex kwangsiensis are the dominant species at the middle slopes; Archidendron guangxiensis, Saraca dives, Erythrina stricta, Antidesma japonicum, and Ficus hispida are the dominant species at the valley bottoms.

-Principal Investigator: Li Xiankun, Professor of Guangxi Institute of Botany, CAS.
+Principal Investigator: Xiankun Li, Professor of Guangxi Institute of Botany, CAS.
 His research focuses on the karst vegetation succession and correlation with environment.

 Research Team: Xiang Wusheng, Guo Yili, Wang Bin, Wen Shujun, Bai Kundong, Ding Tao, Lu Shuhua, Huang Yusong, Liu Yan, Huang Fuzhao, Li Dongxing